apeschar/pingdom-twilio-alert/README.md

     make

-Then you should be able to run the alerted as follows:
+Then you should be able to run the monitor as follows:

     venv/bin/python bin/alert